No results for

 With all these installed and set up, it is time to begin the tutorial.

-First, here is the strategy we will use to create the custom deployment:
+First, here is the strategy you will use to create the custom deployment pipeline to Azure:

-• Push our project to a remote repository
+• Push your project to a remote GitHub repository

 Creating the Azure web app